 Through the Peer Mentor Program (PMP), a first-year woman gets matched with an upper-class woman based on mutual interests in science, math, and engineering.
 Peer mentors provide a network of support where first year students get to know upper-class, science-oriented women who can offer guidance and advice concerning classes, majors, and how to balance work and fun.
 To request a peer mentor or become a mentor, e-mail WISP@Dartmouth.edu.

 With input from the Peer Mentor Program student program coordinator, WISP arranges group training and “enrichment” activities throughout the year to foster greater networking and community building beyond the mentor/mentee relationship.
 There is a fall kick-off dinner in October where mentees and mentors can meet and get to know each other in a relaxed atmosphere.

 Despite their busy schedules and time constraints, close to 200 women participate in this program each year and most would choose to participate again.
 Many do so by being mentors during their upper-class years.

 WISP’s Peer Mentor Program was initiated by two rising junior science majors in 1992 who identified the need and desire to share information and advice with younger students in science, math and engineering.
-This student-directed program has grown and developed over the years and has now touched the lives of nearly 1500 Dartmouth women.
+This student-directed program has grown and developed over the years and, as of 2011, has touched the lives of more than 3500 Dartmouth women.

 Testimonials from Mentees